jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) is subject to a mortgage or a charge; and
   (c) is not disclaimed by the Assignee.
 (2) The Assignee must—
-  (a) register, under the Land Transfer Act 1952, the transmission of the interest in the land to the Assignee; or (b) give notice to the mortgagee or other person entitled under the charge that the Assignee cannot, or does not intend to, register transmission of the interest in the land.
+  (a) register, under the Land Transfer Act 2017, the transmission of the interest in the land to the Assignee; or (b) give notice to the mortgagee or other person entitled under the charge that the Assignee cannot, or does not intend to, register transmission of the interest in the land.
-(3) Notice under subsection (2)﻿(b) is notice that the interest has vested in the Assignee, and the mortgagee or person entitled under the charge is, in the event of entering into possession or selling, liable to account to the Assignee as if the Assignee were the registered proprietor of the interest.
+(3) Notice under subsection (2)﻿(b) is notice that the interest has vested in the Assignee, and the mortgagee or person entitled under the charge is, in the event of entering into possession or selling, liable to account to the Assignee as if the Assignee were the registered owner of the interest.

 ### 123 Assignee cannot claim interest in land if bankrupt remains in possession until discharge
 (1) The Assignee cannot, after the bankrupt's discharge, claim an interest in land to which section 122(1) applies and for which the Assignee has not registered a transmission if the bankrupt—